For classroom use:

 The rules governing the showing of copyrighted videos are the same as those governing any other copyrighted performance.
 A purchased, rented or borrowed film from the University Library videos may be used in a classroom setting in conjunction with face-to-face instruction.
 Care should be taken to comply with any special terms in the rental or purchase agreements.

 This guide may help in making decisions for obtaining and viewing films in a classroom setting- Teaching, Scholarship, Copyright, and Movies

 A) Show the full length of a movie during regular class time: It is legal to show the full length of a movie during regular class time where only enrolled students and the instructor are present and in situations when viewing the movie in its entirety is required for the course.

-B) Use Video Streaming Services purchased by the Library: These databases offer links to specific programs that can be added to your Blackboard sites for student access, and also allow for the creation of clips and compilations that can be shared.
+B) Use Video Streaming Services purchased by the Library: These databases offer links to specific programs that can be added to your Brightspace sites for student access, and also allow for the creation of clips and compilations that can be shared.